Sabrina McKenna: Early life and education

-Legal and judicial service
+Career

 McKenna was an associate at Goodsill Anderson Quinn & Stifel until 1987, then served as general counsel to Otaka, Inc. until 1990.
 She became an assistant professor at the University of Hawaii Law School before being appointed a District Court judge on November 30, 1993.
 She was elevated to the Circuit Courts on June 29, 1995.

 McKenna was one of three candidates recommended to President Barack Obama by Senators Daniel Inouye and Daniel Akaka to fill a judicial vacancy on the United States District Court for the District of Hawaii.
 McKenna did not receive the nomination, which went to Leslie E. Kobayashi in April 2010.

 On January 25, 2011, Governor Neil Abercrombie nominated McKenna to a seat on the Hawaii Supreme Court.
 The Hawaii Senate Judiciary Committee held a hearing on her nomination on February 4 and advanced her nomination to the full Senate by a vote of 5–0.
 Over one hundred pieces of testimony were submitted to the Judiciary Committee with respect to her nomination, the vast majority of which were supportive of McKenna.
 Of the five testimonies that opposed McKenna's appointment, four did so because of her sexual orientation.
 On February 16, 2011, the Hawaii Senate approved her nomination by a vote of 23–0.
 She was sworn in on March 3, 2011.
+She became acting chief justice upon the retirement of Mark E. Recktenwald.